Celebrating the Lunar New Year in Montréal

 Noodles

-In collaboration with the Ville-Marie Borough and Tourism Montréal, Marché de Nuit Asiatique brings you a full weekend of activities to ring in the Year of the Dragon.
-From February 9th to 11th, the party kicks off with a spectacular Lunar New Years parade at noon - Marvel at the lion and dragon dances, embodying strength, wisdom and good fortune, parading through the streets to salute the Year of the Dragon.
-There will be captivating art installations, shows, workshops for all to enjoy.
-Chinatown restaurants have never created special New Years menus for you to discover!
+In collaboration with the Ville-Marie Borough and Tourisme Montréal, Marché de Nuit Asiatique is hosting a full week of activities to celebrate the Year of the Snake.
+From January 25 to February 2, head to Chinatown for the festivities.
+On February 2, don't miss the spectacular lion dances that symbolize strength, wisdom, and good fortune as they parade through the streets to welcome the Year of the Snake.
+The celebration will also feature captivating art installations, performances, and workshops for everyone to enjoy.

-Some of the restaurants at Time Out Market will offer a special menus for the Lunar New Year on February 10th and 11th: Le Blossom, Marusan, Le Red Tiger, Chanthy Yen and the cocktail bar will also feature a special cocktail for the occasion.
+Additionally, several restaurants at Time Out Market will offer special menus for the Lunar New Year until January 29.
+These restaurants include Le Blossom, Marusan, Le Red Tiger, and Chanthy Yen.
+The cocktail bar will also feature a special cocktail for the occasion.

-May the year of the Dragon bring you much health, wealth and happiness for a prosperous and fruitful new year!
+May the Year of the Snake bring you health, wealth, and happiness for a prosperous and fruitful new year!
 Gung Hei Fat Choy!

 Jason Lee